marksteele/netlify-serverless-oauth2-backend/README.md

 Head on over to the AWS console, find the Systems manager, and go to the Parameter store.

-In there, you'll want to create the following parameters/values (as SecureStrings):
+In there, you'll want to create the following parameters/values (as SecureStrings), making sure to replace `STAGE` with your stage (eg: prod):

 * /ctrl-alt-del/oauth/`STAGE`/GIT_HOSTNAME - The github host to use.
 Ex: https://github.com
 * /ctrl-alt-del/oauth/`STAGE`/OAUTH_TOKEN_PATH - The token api uri path.
 Most probably this: /login/oauth/access_token